asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 This leaves us in a big of a struggle, as [there are not many alternatives](https://json-schema.org/implementations.html#general-processing), for JS [@hyperjump/json-schema-core](https://github.com/jdesrosiers/json-schema-core) looks promising, but there are no tooling that our [Go parser](https://github.com/asyncapi/parser-go) can use.

 And with no official or community tooling, we are left with having to develop it our selves to adopt the spec...
+There are luckily efforts being made in [JSON Schema to adopt to such a change](https://github.com/json-schema-org/community/discussions/113).

 # Final word
 That concludes the rabbit hole me and Sergio went down, for a simple `$ref` keyword...
 (ONE KEYWORD! :sweat_smile:)